elizabethdorans/scTagging/README.md

 Submit jobs to your own remote cluster (e.g. using [sbatch](https://slurm.schedmd.com/sbatch.html)):
 `cmd="<command>"; sbatch --time=<time> --mem=<mem> ... --wrap="$cmd"`
 Approximate memory and time requirements are given for computationally intensive tasks, but these will need to be adjusted for different data sets.

+You can run this code using any single-cell RNA+ATAC-seq multiome data set; see Data Availability and Supplementary Table 1 in Dorans and Price medRxiv for examples and download links.

 # Step 0: Compute peak-peak co-accessibility and peak-gene links using ArchR.